 Chickens and other poultry

-The poultry house and any run must be at least 2 metres from a dwelling, and from any boundary not separated by a solid fence.
+- be at least two metres from a dwelling, and from any boundary not separated by a solid fence

-You must maintain your poultry house and run in good repair, and keep it clean and free from any offensive smell, overflow or vermin.
+- be kept clean and in good condition, and free from any offensive smell, overflow or vermin

 If you let your poultry range instead of confining them to a run, you must have a secure boundary fence to keep them inside your property.